samervin/samervin-manual-randomizers/manual_burnoutparadise_samervin/README.md

 - 4 bikes + 1 toy
 - 33 PCPD variant cars
 - 23 other DLC cars (legendary, toys, specials, Big Surf Island)

+Victory:
+- There are 36 identical "Archipelago License" items.
+Once you collect 24, you finish your license and win immediately.